amokk/leech/README.rst

 ---------------

 If you think something is wrong, or just want to make sure if everything is OK, you could always run leech in manual mode and observe its output.

-See above, in (yours type) installation process how to do so.
+See above, how to do so.

+leech prints error about parsing of feeds in some outdated encoding, like cp1251
+===
+Try to re-encode your feed with web-service like http://pipes.yahoo.com.
+Later will give you UTF-8 encoded feed.
+If after that you have any troubles with files (filenames) downloaded by leech, you might use FORCE_SUFFIX option in ``defaults`` to set filenames in the predictable pattern.

 UNDER THE HOOD